NaysiLuis/Yahoo_Automated_Login/README.md

 # Yahoo_Automated_Login
-This is a automated test for yahoo login :)
+This is an automated test made with Robot Framework and Selenium Library.